DougTheDruid/SoT-ESP-Framework/README.md

 3. Keep the framework a framework, do not add new features outside those listed in the "TODO" section
 4. Create "Issues" if something strikes you as incorrect or needing improvement.
 Also consider looking at issues for opportunities to contribute

+### Other Offerings
+https://github.com/DougTheDruid/SoT-Python-Offset-Finder - An attempt for me to keep an up-to-date SDK avaliable to the community, and a python file to automatically generate an offsets file based on your configuration https://github.com/DougTheDruid/SoT-Actor-Names - A manually-created list that maps actors raw names to more common names

 ### TODO
 - Implement an "auto-scanning" function for finding the base (uWorld, gName, gObject) offsets
 - (Possibly) Recreating objects in their entirety in accordance with the SDK and compare to current speed